Soapbox/SoapBox-Auth/README.md

 ## Setup instructions

--   create .env file (copy .env.example and tweak as necessary) \
+-   create .env file (copy .env.example.
+It already has working values for the variables you need to change). \
-    Be careful to put in correct values for all providers Here are a few pitfalls for some of the `env` variables
+    Be careful to put in correct values for all providers. \
+    Here are a few pitfalls for some of the `env` variables

     -   URLs:
         -   `http` is different from `https`